SSHBOT screenlockeer removal instructions

 What is SSHBOT?

-SSHBOT (also known as P4YME) is the name of a screenlocker - a piece of malware designed to lock a computer.
-The main purpose of SSHBOT is to ensure that victims could not access the Windows desktop or use installed programs, files, etc., unless they pay a ransom to cyber criminals behind it.
-This malware was discovered by Karsten Hahn.
+Discovered by Karsten Hahn, SSHBOT (also known as P4YME) is a screenlocker - malware that locks computers.
+The main purpose of SSHBOT is to ensure that victims are unable to access the Windows desktop or use installed programs, files, etc., unless they pay a ransom to the cyber criminals responsible.

-As explained in a pop-up window (ransom note) displayed by SSHBOT, a computer is locked and can be unlocked with a password which costs €75.
-It is stated that victims have 30 minutes to contact cyber criminals behind this screenlocker via Telegram (the @perry44) account and purchase the password, after that the Windows operating system will be deleted.
-It is advised not to contact SSHBOT's developers and more importantly, not to pay them a ransom.
-It is common that cyber criminals stop cooperating as soon as they get paid.
-Simply said, victims who trust them (pay a ransom) get scammed - they do not receive any tools (passwords in cases like this one) that supposed to help them to restore access to operating system, files, etc. The SSHBOT screenlocker can be uninstalled by following steps described below.
-It is worthwhile to mention that another way to avoid data loss caused by malware is to restore files from a backup.
+The pop-up window (ransom message) displayed by SSHBOT states that the computer is locked and can only be unlocked with a password costing the equivalent of €75.
+It is stated that victims have 30 minutes to contact the cyber criminals behind this screenlocker via a Telegram account (@perry44) and purchase the password.
+After this time, the Windows Operating System will be deleted.
+You are advised not to contact SSHBOT's developers and, more importantly, not to pay any ransom.
+Cyber criminals commonly cease cooperating as soon as they are paid.
+In summary, victims who trust them and pay the ransom are scammed - they do not receive any tools (passwords in cases such as this) that will supposedly help them to restore access to operating systems, files, etc. The SSHBOT screenlocker can be uninstalled by following the steps described below.
+Note that another way to avoid data loss caused by malware is to restore files from a backup.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-More examples of other malware that is designed to lock screen like SSHBOT are ComputerDestroyer, Rubly and StalinLocker.
-Usually software of this type is used with a purpose to extort money from its victims.
-It is worthwhile to mention that in most cases screenlockers do not use any encryption algorithms like ransomware does (they function as non-encrypting malware).
+More examples of other malware similar to SSHBOT and designed to lock screens are ComputerDestroyer, Rubly and StalinLocker.
+Usually, software of this type is used to extort money from victims.
+Note that, in most cases, screenlockers do not use encryption algorithms, as is the case with ransomware (screenlockers function as non-encrypting malware).